loginom/admin-guide-l10n/data-en/platform/scheme.md

 To enable wsproxy on the imbedded web server, it is sufficient to select "Use WebSocket proxy" [in the course of installation](../server/setup.md#parametry-web-servera-apache-httpd), IIS will require more complicated [configuration](../server/iis.md#nastroyka-websocket-proxy).

-In the case of default installation websocket proxy is disabled.
+In the case of the default installation websocket proxy is disabled.

 ### Without wsproxy